Esukhia/teachingtibetan.com/docs/interaction/written-correspondence.md

 <!-- div:right-panel -->

-> Can formulate very simple messages and personal online postings as a series of very short sentences about hobbies, likes/dislikes, etc., relying on the aid of a translation tool.
+> Can compose messages and online postings as a series of very short sentences about hobbies and likes/dislikes, using simple words and formulaic expressions, with reference to a dictionary.
-Can use formulaic expressions and combinations of simple words/signs to post short positive and negative reactions to simple online postings and their embedded links and media, and can respond to further comments with standard expressions of thanks and apology.
+Can compose a short, simple postcard.
+Can compose a short, very simple message (e.g. a text message) to friends to give them a piece of information or to ask them a question.

 <details>